storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 3. Because they are outright, fumigants can be safely used to protect the grains.

-4. They can test for Very long time.
+4. They can test for a very long time.

 Disadvantages of Silos storage system